• Home

 You can group a set of contexts that should consistently get the same behavior from the application into a segment.
 A segment might be end users in a certain geographic area, servers with a known IP address range, or members of an internal testing group.

-Using a segment as the definition of a target makes behavior more repeatable and predictable.
+Targeting a segment makes app behavior more repeatable and predictable.
 You can include test contexts in the segment to ensure the contexts are represented in test scenarios.
+To learn more, read Segments.

 This section explains how you can use feature flags to manage entitlements for different groups of contexts.
 You can use flag and rule targeting patterns to facilitate entitlements in several ways, depending on what your organization needs.
 We have described several of the most common below.